Chellanam: Geography

 Chellanam is on a narrow landform about 10 km in length, starting from St. George Church at the southern end at the northern border of Pallithode village and Kattiparambu (near Thoppumpady).
 At the northern end it has a width of 250 metres, accommodating in between the villages of Chellanam, Maruvkad, Chalakadavu, Kandakadavu, Puthenthodu, Kannamaly, Cheriyakadavu and Kattiparambu.
 The landscape is filled with bungalows and courtyards.

-There was a canal (azhi) passing through this place to the sea which later closed naturally and formed in a place called Andhakaranazhi in Alappuzha district.
+There was a canal (azhi) passing through this place to the sea which later closed naturally and formed in a place called Andhakaranazhy in Alappuzha district.

-Chellanam comes under kochi legislative assembly and Ernakulam loksabha constituency.
-The local self-administration body is Chellanam grama panchayath.
+Chellanam comes under Kochi Assembly constituency and Ernakulam Lok Sabha constituency.
+The local self-administration body is Chellanam Gram panchayat.
 SH 66 also called Alappuzha Arthunkal Kochi road passes through Chellanam.

-Chellanam Ezhupunna Eramalloor road connects Chellanam to NH 66 at Eramalloor, a developing suburb of kochi.
-Eramalloor is the southernmost suburb of kochi.
+Chellanam Ezhupunna Eramalloor road connects Chellanam to NH 66 at Eramalloor, a developing suburb of Kochi.
+Eramalloor is the southernmost suburb of Kochi.
 Ezhupunna railway station having stops for few passenger trains is located on this road and is the nearest railway station.
 Chellanam south Neendakara junction on SH 66 is some 4.5 km from Eramalloor jn.
+The Chellanam–Puthenthode corridor features a 7.36-kilometre coastal defense structure, functioning as a contiguous seawall and pedestrian walkway.
+Engineered with granite revetments and concrete tetrapods at an investment of ₹344 crore, this infrastructure represents the longest coastal protection initiative in Keralam, effectively mitigating severe shoreline erosion within the region.

-The main portion of Chellanam village consists of pokkaly fields.
+The main portion of Chellanam village consists of Pokkali Rice fields.
 According to the traditional practice, the fields used to be prepared for paddy cultivation from the Vishu day, falling in April every year.
 The land had to be dried under the hot sun for almost a month, by which time the salt content left over from the prawn farming would be ready to be washed off by the first rain of the monsoon season.

-Chellanam harbour, one of the finest picturesque harbours in kochi is located at south chellanam.
+Chellanam harbour, one of the finest picturesque harbours in Kochi is located at south Chellanam.
 Chellanam harbour is one of the main fishing centres in Kochi.
-Government of kerala has proposed funds for the next phase development of harbour.
+Government of Keralam has proposed funds for the next phase development of harbour.

 Religion

 Most of the people are Latin Catholics.
 The district includes Diocese of Cochin and Diocese of Alleppey.
 The local parishes in the Diocese of Cochin consist of St. Sebastian's Church in Chellanam, St. Antony's Church in Kannamaly, St. Joseph's Church in Cheriyakadavu and St. Francis of Assisi Church in Kattiparambu.
-Those in the Diocese of Alleppey are St. George's Church in Chellanam, Xavier Desh Church in South Chellanam, Littile Flower Church in Maruvakkadu and St. Francis Xavier's Church in Kandakkadavu.
+Those in the Diocese of Alleppey are St. George's Church in Chellanam, Xavier Desh Church in South Chellanam, Little Flower Church in Maruvakkadu and St. Francis Xavier's Church in Kandakkadavu.
+Historically, Chellanam served as a prominent epicenter for Chavittu Nadakam (a traditional Christian lyrical dance-drama).

-Hindus belonging to communities such as Gowda Saraswatha Brahmins, Eazhava, Pulaya, Velan, Kudumbi, and Ulladan also live in Chellanam.
+Hindus belonging to communities such as Ezhavas, Gowda Saraswatha Brahmins, Pulaya, Velan, Kudumbi, and Ulladan also live in Chellanam.